jonathanmeaney-lmk/Vegtabible_App/README.md

 - [Heroku:](https://www.heroku.com/)
     - Heroku is used to deploy the project to the web and is linked to the GitHub repo (see more in Deployment section)
 - [MongoDB:](https://www.mongodb.com/)
-    - MongoDB is used to design and create a database, where all recipe data is stored at the backend.
+    - MongoDB is used to design and create the database, where all recipe and user data is stored at the backend.
 - [Balsamiq:](https://balsamiq.com/)
     - Balsamiq was used to create the wireframes during the design process.

 ## **TESTING**
 ---